TechnicJelle/GXPTechComparison/README.md

 # GXP Tech Comparison
-I've been planning on modernising the GXP Engine for a while now.
+The GXP Engine is a game engine initially developed at Saxion CMGT as a replacement for Flash.
+It is currently used at the study as an educational "bridge" between Processing and Unity.
+However, the technology stack it uses is extremely outdated and not very optimal.

 So this project is a comparison between the current technology stack and a new proposed technology stack.

 This was done for my "Advanced Tools" course at Saxion CMGT.

 <!-- TOC -->